grammar-anarchist/orthogonal_constraints/README.md

 ## To apply this algorithm to your model
 [stiefel_optimizer.py](https://github.com/JunLi-Galios/Efficient-Riemannian-Optimization-on-Stiefel-Manifold-via-Cayley-Transform/blob/master/stiefel_optimizer.py) is the main implementation which provides the proposed Cayley_SGD and Cayley_Adam optimizer. [main.py](https://github.com/JunLi-Galios/Efficient-Riemannian-Optimization-on-Stiefel-Manifold-via-Cayley-Transform/blob/master/main.py) includes all the steps to apply the provided optimizers to your model.

-1. Collect all the weight parameters which need to be optimized on Stiefel manifold (and initialize them to a unit scale):
+1. Collect all the weight parameters which need to be optimized on Stiefel manifold:

     ```python
     key_g = []